Some of us distrust God because we question the fairness of his salvation plan.

 The death of Jesus paid the penalty for all the sins of all humanity, ranging from Adam and Eve to those yet unborn.

-This universal atonement enables God to extend the same mercy and grace, in equal measure, to everyone who complies with his salvation plan.
+This universal atonement enables God to extend the same mercy and grace to everyone who complies with his salvation plan.

-To comply with and fully benefit from God’s salvation plan, we do not need to know that the death of Jesus atoned for our sins.
+To comply with and benefit from God’s salvation plan, we do not need to understand that Jesus’ death atoned for our sins.
+If we did, this prerequisite would preclude many people from entering heaven through no fault of their own.

-A contrite response to these fundamental truths—plus faith in God’s mercy and grace—qualifies us for heaven, even if we are unaware of how the death of Jesus made it all possible.
+Contritely complying with these requirements—plus faith in God’s mercy and grace—qualifies us for heaven, even if we are unaware of how the death of Jesus made it all possible.

-The truths of God’s existence, his holiness, and our inherent sinfulness are self-evident.
-He individually enlightens us about our moral accountability to him and his offer of forgiveness.
+The fundamental truths of God’s existence, his holiness, and our inherent sinfulness are self-evident.
+At critical junctures, he individually enlightens us about our moral accountability to him and his offer of forgiveness.

-Because God discloses these primary truths to everyone, including those who never hear about Jesus, we all have the same opportunity to determine our eternal destiny.
+Because God reveals these truths to everyone, including those who never have the opportunity to read the Bible or hear about Jesus in this life, we all have the same opportunity to determine our eternal destiny.

 God’s Holiness